maiziezhoulab/VolcanoSV/README.md

 ### Single chromosome mode VolcanoSV Assembly (VolcanoSV-asm)

+#### Single assembler mode
 The VolcanoSV assembly pipeline is designed to run by chromosomes.
+We integrated multiple state-of-art assemblers into the pipeline, including 'wtdbg2','canu','miniasm','shasta','nextdenovo','hifiasm','hicanu','flye'.
+You can pick your favorite assembler for the whole pipeline.
 The main code is `$path_to_volcano/VolcanoSV-asm/volcanosv-asm.py`.
 The input arguments for this code are explained below:

 ```
   --inbam INBAM, -i INBAM, could be either wgs bam or single-chromosome bam file